pairshaped/curlingio-docs/docs/accounting/reports.md

 These are the waivers that have been accepted by your curlers.

+### Members

+This report tracks member information for curlers who have registered for items requiring a curler profile during the current season.

+**How members are created**: Member records are automatically created from curler profiles when:
+1. A curler completes registration for an event, league, program, product, or fee that requires a curler profile (orders that are submitted or paid)
+2. A scheduled background process runs (typically nightly) that syncs curler data into member records
+3. Once created, member records persist even if the order is later cancelled, refunded, or deleted

+**Filtering options**:
+- **Season**: Select which season's members to view
+- **Keyword search**: Search by name, email, postal code, city, province, or club name

+**Download**: Click the **Download** button to export member data as a CSV file with all fields included.

+**Note**: Members are deduplicated automatically - if a curler registers for multiple items in the same season, only one member record is created for that club and season combination.
+However, the member count may be slightly inflated due to:
+- **Duplicate profiles**: If curlers create duplicate profiles and register with both, duplicate member records will appear in the report.
+These duplicates should be apparent when reviewing the report data (identical or very similar names, dates of birth, etc.).
+- **Cancelled/refunded orders**: Members remain in the report even if their orders are later cancelled or refunded, as long as the order items existed when the nightly background process ran.

 ### Spares

 These are the curlers that have opted to spare for one of more events.